HugoNak240/ParcelReplicator/README.md

 Place files for replication into 'parcel' folder.
 Start application and enter the 2 required inputs:
-  1. Workorder number
+  1. Workorder number (string)
-  2. Sample Type
+  2. Sample Type (string)
-Workorder numbers need to be typed in and sample type is set of analytes to choose from.
+Workorder numbers need to be typed in and sample type is from a set of options to choose from.
+Application will